Skip to Main Content

 Peer Mentoring

-The Warren Alpert Medical School of Brown University (AMS) has a tradition of pairing first-year medical students (M1's) with second-year (M2) pals--i.e. Al's Pals.
+The Warren Alpert Medical School of Brown University has a tradition of pairing first-year medical students (M1's) with second-year (M2) pals--i.e. Al's Pals.
 Al's Pals is a student run program, and our goal is not only to assist M1's in getting settled into AMS and Providence, but also to build lasting friendships and community between and among the classes.
 More information to follow at Orientation.

 Community Mentor

 As part of the Doctoring Program, you will spend a half day 6-7 times per semester with a community-based physician mentor, practicing with your mentor's patients the clinical skills you learn in class.
 Mentor site placements in Year 1 are random, unless you indicate that you are willing/able to commute to your site.
-Mentor placements range from about .5 miles to 40 miles from AMS.
+Mentor placements range from about .5 miles to 40 miles from the Medical School.
 Most sites outside of Providence do not take more than 20 minutes by car.
 We advise that you have access to a car at least one day per week to travel to your mentor site, but recognize that this is not possible for all students.

 In July, you will receive an optional survey, to be completed only if you opt to commute to your mentor site in which you may indicate your specialty preference for a mentor (which will be strongly considered given mentor availability but not guaranteed).
 If you do not opt to drive to your site, you will receive a mentor placement in the Providence area accessibly by shuttle or bus.
 Year 1 placements will be assigned in late August.